Call Today: 206-297-0086

 Yes and no. Yes in that different roofing materials require different methodologies which can impact the systems installation costs.
 Never allow amateurs or un-experienced contractors to penetrate a torchdown (membrane) or flat roof, only experienced professionals should ever work with these difficult roofs.
 If your roof will need to be replaced during the next ten years we recommend that you either replace it before having your systems installed or replacing it now.
 All roofs can be installed with solar, with flat and wood shack being more difficult and standing seam metal and composition being easier.

 Solar modules have been tested in controlled settings and in the field, with results showing module lifetimes in excess of 25 years.
-Modules typically have 10 to 25 year performance warranties and 1 to 5 year workmanship warranties.
+Modules typically have 25 year performance warranties and 10 year workmanship warranties.

 Sunergy Systems will handle every aspect of the installation from the filing of the rebate paperwork, to the permits, to the final inspections and Net Metering Approval.
 Sunergy Systems is proud to offer a comprehensive turnkey package to every customer to ensure that installing a solar power system is an easy, pleasant experience for you.